Code of Conduct

-"Festival insurance exclusively for Fringe participants starting from £80.
+"Festival insurance exclusively for Fringe artists starting from £80.
 We guarantee to beat any like for like quotation.
 Comprehensive packages can be purchased online or over the telephone."

 For more information on Fringe rates go to Insurane4performingarts website

-"Performers Insurance have offered bespoke Festival Fringe Packages to UK and Oversea’s participants since 1998.
+"Performers Insurance have offered bespoke Festival Fringe Packages to UK and Oversea’s artists since 1998.
 Premiums start at £75, please visit our website for full details and packages."

 For more information on Fringe rate go to Performers website